From Zipf's Law to Neural Scaling through Heaps' Law and Hilberg's Hypothesis

 provide a compact description of heavy-tailed data distributions.
-Statistical law (\ref{Zipf}) will be our departure point.
+Statistical law (\ref{Zipf}), called also the Zipf-Mandelbrot law after \citep{Mandelbrot54}, will be our departure point.

-\emph{Heaps' law.} A closely related law, Heaps' law, also known as Herdan's law, describes vocabulary growth \citep{KuraszkiewiczLukaszewicz51en, Guiraud54, Herdan64, Heaps78}.
-According to this law, the expected number of distinct types in the first $t$ tokens of a sequence of words $(X_t)_{t\in\mathbb{Z}}$ increases like a sublinear power-law function,
+\paragraph{Heaps' law.} A closely related law, Heaps' law, also known as Herdan's law, describes the vocabulary growth of natural texts \citep{KuraszkiewiczLukaszewicz51en, Guiraud54, Herdan64, Heaps78}.
+Heaps' law is also studied for large language models \citep{TaoOther24, LaiOther23}.
+According to this law, the expected number of unique types in the first $t$ tokens of the process $(K_t)_{t\in\mathbb{Z}}$ considered in (\ref{Zipf}) increases like a sublinear power-law function,

-Heaps' law is widely viewed as a direct consequence of Zipf's law with $\beta=1/\alpha$ for $X_t=K_t$ \citep{Mandelbrot54} but the linguistic phenomenology and the statistical theory are more complicated \citep{Karlin67, Khmaladze88, Baayen01, Milicka09, Milicka13, GerlachAltmann13, FontClosCorral15, Davis18, ChacomaZanette20, Debowski25}.
-Heaps' law has been also studied for large language models \citep{TaoOther24, LaiOther23}.
-Understanding precisely what form of Zipf's law implies a particular form of Heaps' law is an important step in our approach.